Why I love these corned beef tacos

 Corned beef and cabbage is a staple for many St. Patrick’s Day dinner tables.
 But, if I’m being completely honest, I think it’s pretty boring.
 I decided to do something different this year with a crazy twist on this traditional dish.

 Corned beef and cabbage tacos with Guinness horseradish cream sauce.
 The sauce really accents the flavors in the corned beef.
 I am not kidding you, this sauce is amazing.
 I could put it anything.

 Since I have no one to feed in my apartment, I brought the tacos over to my parents’ place for lunch and my dad loved them.
-Then, they were passed on to my sister and brother-in-law who ate them for dinner tonight.
-My sister just texted me, “de-lish,” and that means a lot because she’s a fairly picky eater.
-So I guess they’ve passed the family taste test.
+Then, they were passed on to my sister who just texted me, “de-lish,” and that means a lot because she’s a fairly picky eater.

 Don’t forget dessert!
 Make some Lucky Charms cookies to go with your corned beef tacos.

 Here’s what you’ll need to make them